TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 - Make sure you put useful comments in your code.
 Do not comment on obvious things.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 If you want to create a new directory, then please check if a similar category has been recently suggested or created by other pull requests.
-- If you have modified/added documentation, please ensure that your language is concise and contains no grammar errors.
+- If you have modified/added documentation, please ensure that your language is concise and must not contain grammatical errors.
 - Do not update [`README.md`](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/README.md) along with other changes.
 First, create an issue and then link to that issue in your pull request to suggest specific changes required to [`README.md`](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/README.md).
 - The repository follows [Doxygen](https://www.doxygen.nl/manual/docblocks.html) standards and auto-generates the [repository website](https://thealgorithms.github.io/C-Plus-Plus).
 Please ensure the code is documented in this structure.
 A sample implementation is given below.